-A dissertation prospectus should be submitted soon after the Comprehensive examination and QPD processes are completed.
-The Dissertation Committee should consist of five members-two Brandeis faculty members each from the Sociology Department and the Heller School (one designated as chair) and one outside reader.
-Students must submit paperwork for committee, proposal hearing and defense approvals to both departments following each department's respective procedures.
-The joint PhD dissertation may be accepted by the Sociology Department and the Heller School upon the recommendation of the Dissertation Committee.
-To be granted the joint PhD degree in Social Policy and Sociology, the student is required to defend the dissertation in a public final oral examination.
 After the dissertation and defense are approved, a report signed by the Dissertation Examining Committee (available on the Shared Latte Site) certifying the candidate's successful performance on the oral exam is submitted to the University Registrar and to The Heller School Office of Student Records.
-Please see the instructions under PhD in Sociology above regarding the process of filing the dissertation.
+Please see the instructions under PhD in Sociology above regarding the process for filing the dissertation.
 The forms required from Heller can be obtained from Cheryl Sweeney, Program Administrator of the Heller PhD program.